ShujiaHuang/basevar/README.md

 make: *** [test/test_khash.o] Error 1
 ```

+Feel free to proceed with your installation tasks despite encountering this error during the compilation process.

 **4. Go back to the upper directory and install `basevar` by running the commands below**

-Navegate into `bin/` folder (basevar/bin) first and do the following commands:
+Navigate into `bin/` folder (`cd basevar/bin`) first and execute the following commands:

 **For Linux**